achahbounehamid/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 ## Implement a Feature
 1. Create mapping domain class and place in package com.nnk.springboot.domain
 2. Create repository class and place in package com.nnk.springboot.repositories
-3. Create controller class and place in package com.nnk.springboot.controllers
+3. Create controller class and place in package com.nnk.springboot.controller

 ## Security
 1. Create user service to load user from  database and place in package com.nnk.springboot.services